-The website looks really messy at first glance and novice users might have a hard time finding what they are looking for, the download link is at the bottom of that page which opens a new html page, scroll to the end again and you see four download mirrors.
+The website looks really messy at first glance and novice users might have a hard time finding what they are looking for, as the download link appears hidden on the page.

 I know that you want to know about the supported formats before you believe my bold claims, here we go:

-You are also able to create VCDs, SVCDs and DVDs from other formats which makes it possible to burn those newly created files with a tool like Nero for instance to watch the movie on your tv.
-I don´t like watching large movies on my computer, it does not have the right feeling I think and I like to convert movies to watch them on tv.
+You are also able to create VCDs, SVCDs and DVDs from select video formats so that you can use burning software like Nero or ImgBurn to burn those to disc to play them on your television or computer afterwards.
+I don't like watching movies on my computer, it does not have the right feeling I think and I like to convert movies to watch them on TV.

 A short note about the requirements: